Dqueen1223/RecordAssist-Ui/README.md

 * Super Health Inc api must be running.

 ## Testing
-* You can run tests with coverage via `npm run test`
+* You can run tests with coverage via `npm run test a`

 ## Linting
 * To lint this project run `npm run lint`